jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 But we must remember that the utility of this fictional, conventional self is limited, and actually becomes very detrimental very quickly if we take it too far.

-If we start believing the self is actually a _thing_ — some kind of independent, persisting _substance_ — the danger is that it encourages us to view everything through its lens.
+If we start believing the self is actually If we start believing the self is actually _real_ — some kind of independent, persisting substance as opposed to a convenient fiction — the danger is that it encourages us to view everything through its lens.
 We judge reality only by how it impacts this fictional self, which leads us to develop certain attachments and aversions: ‘I like this and I don’t like that’, ‘I want more of this and less of that’, ‘I _love_ this and require it to be content’, ‘I _hate_ this and whenever it happens I am filled with dread and anxiety’.

-And, as the world rarely accords with the hopes and desires we place on it — bad things happen, and good things always end — as long as we continue to view reality through the lens of illusory ego, as long as we continue to grasp for things we imagine this ‘self’ wants, we’ll remain perpetually dissatisfied.
+And, as the world is fundamentally transient and rarely accords with the hopes and desires we place on it — bad things happen, and good things always end — as long as we continue to view reality through the lens of illusory ego, as long as we continue to grasp for things we imagine this ‘self’ wants, as long as we misunderstand what we really are, we set ourselves up for perpetual suffering.

 ## The dangers of identity